Ebazhanov/linkedin-skill-assessments-quizzes/after-effects/after-effects-quiz.md

 - [ ] Posterize Time
 - [ ] CC Wide Time

 #### Q9.
 An image was created on a transparent background in Photoshop using different dimensions to this After Effects composition.
-Which option was used when importing the PSD file shown below to place the image at its original scale and position?
+Which option was used when importing the PSD file below to place the image at its original scale and position?

 - [ ] Click Import As > Composition.
 - [ ] Click Import As > Footage.